Casa Batlló: all you need to know before visiting it

 - Casa Batlló is open 365 days a year.

-- Reductions are available for students, over-65s and children aged 7-18.
+- Discounts are available for students, over-65s and children aged 7-18.
 A valid ID card or student card (with photo) may be requested on entry.
 Entrance is free for under-7s.

 - Tickets bought online can be presented using your smartphone.

 - Holders of Tour Bus tickets, the Barcelona Card, Barcelona Pass, Barcelona City Tours, Barcelona Walking Tours, Ruta del Modernisme or Minicards tickets also get money off.

 - The audio-guide is included in the price.

 - Casa Batlló gets very busy, and there can be a long queue to get in.
 Buy your tickets in advance onine to avoid the wait.

 - You may still have a short wait if a lot of people show up with pre-booked tickets at the same time.
 We recommend visiting Casa Batlló early in the day, around 9am.
 Visitor numbers tend to increase as the day goes on.